matt-wisner/Javascript-Projects/README.md

 # Javascript-Projects
-Projects designed in for algorithms class at Cal State Fullerton
+Projects created for algorithms class at Cal State Fullerton

 Some portions of the project were provided by the professor Charles Siska